Planning Permission, Developed Design

-The holiday retreat is located northeast of Santorini at Columbo, an area characterized by the active underwater volcano which lies 18 meters below sea level and raises 280 meters high from the bottom of the sea.
+The holiday retreat is located northeast of Santorini at Columbo, an area characterised by its striking connection with the island’s active volcano, which lies 18 meters below the sea level and rises 280 meters high from the bottom of the sea.

 The building appears as a rock cast from the caldera of the volcano after a vigorous eruption while its mass and skin have been sculptured over time by the forceful seaside winds and the erosion of the sea water.

-The residence reinterprets the vernacular architecture of the island into a modern vocabulary while its long and irregular form is defined by the narrowness of the site and the intention to provide vistas towards the sea and the horizon from all the rooms.
+The residence reinterprets the vernacular architecture of the island into a contemporary vocabulary. Ιts long and irregular form is defined by the narrowness of the site and the intent to provide vistas ofthe sea and the horizon from all the rooms.

-The design of the house tries to capture the history and the strong elements of natural decomposition of the landscape by the thick layers of volcanic lava and intensity of the strong winds.
+The design of the house captures the history and the strong elements of natural decomposition of the landscape by the thick layers of volcanic lava and the intensity of the strong winds.

-The facade of the building gives the impression of an eroded shell which in some places has been drilled by the forceful winds.
+The façade of the building gives the impression of an eroded shell which in some places has been eroded by the forceful winds.
 The understanding of daily and seasonal positions of the sun informed the shape and form of the openings of the house depending on the orientation and function of each room.

 Amid a strong, scene-stealing location, we aimed at infusing harmony, serenity and purity in every aspect of our design.